Carol Moreira

 Inside Information, Carol’s most recent novel for older teens, was published by Hippie Hill Press in August 2023.
 Riptides, a novel for younger teens, was published by Moose House Publications in 2021.
 Membrane, her YA fantasy, was first published by Fierce Ink Press in July, 2013 and has recently been re-issued by Hippie Hill Press.
 Her YA novel, Charged, was published by James Lorimer in 2008.

-Carol is also the author of two adult novels: Too Good, published by Hippie Hill in 2023, and Culture Shock, published by Hippie Hill in 2024.
-Her adult fantasy, Glow, will be published by Hippie Hill at the end of 2024.
+Carol is also the author of three adult novels: Too Good, published by Hippie Hill in 2023, Culture Shock, published by Hippie Hill in 2024 and The Pet-Sit, published by Hippie Hill in 2025.
+Her adult fantasy, Terminal Indicators, will be published by Hippie Hill in 2026.
 She is one of more than 20 writers to participate in a group novel-writing adventure called Less Than Innocent published by Moose House in 2022.

 UK-born Carol has also worked as a magazine and newspaper reporter and editor in Canada, England and Asia.
 She is a former editor of Celtic Life International magazine and is currently a partner in the Atlantic Canadian business news site www.entrevestor.com.